ahmetb/cloud-run-faq/README.md

 However, GCLB offers a wide variety of options that you might need, such as:

-- Support for configuring GCLB products like Cloud CDN and Cloud Armor (Cloud IAP is not yet supported)
+- Support for configuring GCLB products like Cloud CDN, Cloud Armor and Cloud IAP
 - Routing to multiple backends (VM, GCS bucket, Run/GCF apps) on a single domain
 - Bringing your own certificates
 - Having a static IP (IPv4 or IPv6) for your domains